Financial Hardship & Your Super

-There are hundreds of Superannuation Funds and each of them have their own rules when it comes to releasing super funds early.
+There are hundreds of Superannuation Funds and each of them has their own rules when it comes to releasing super funds early.
 There are a number of specified compassionate grounds which you can apply to access your Super early.
-These compassionate grounds are:

-- to pay for palliative care if yourself or a dependent has a terminal medical condition
+To pay for palliative care if yourself or a dependent has a terminal medical condition and

-- to pay for expenses associated with the death, funeral or burial of a dependent
+expenses associated with the death, funeral or burial of a dependent.

 Severe Financial Hardship and your Super

 Seek Professional Advice

 Depending on your Super Fund, you can apply for early release of your super on the grounds of severe financial hardship.

 Not all Superannuation Funds allow you to access your Super early on the grounds of Severe Financial Hardship.